abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 to note—especially during the busy festival season we’re in right now—that the complications that are difficult are not the external ones, like the logistical nightmares the work monk has to deal with.
-It’s the logistical nightmares that are *inside* that are the real troublemakers.
+It’s the logistical nightmares *inside* that are the real troublemakers.
 It’s always good to bring that to mind.
 It’s not the external complications that really make things difficult, it’s the way we pick things up, create complications, and tangle things within ourselves.
 That’s the real cause of tension, of *dukkha*, of stress within.

 Every monastery is the same during the festival season.
 It draws together a large complex array of different tasks that need to be taken